 Any heart valve can become stenotic or insufficient, causing hemodynamic changes long before symptoms.
-Most often, valvular stenosis or insufficiency occurs in isolation in individual valves, but multiple valvular disorders may coexist and a single valve may be both stenosed and insufficient.
+Most often, valvular stenosis or insufficiency occurs in isolation in individual valves, but multiple valvular disorders may coexist, and a single valve may be both stenosed and insufficient.

-The intervention may involve valvuloplasty or valve replacement and may be carried out either percutaneously or surgically.
+The intervention may involve valvuloplasty or valve repair or replacement and may be carried out either percutaneously or surgically.
+Some institutions now use a multidisciplinary heart valve team composed of surgeons, cardiologists, and other specialists to help decide which intervention is best for a given patient.
 If coronary artery bypass surgery is being done, it is usual to surgically treat (during the same operation) any moderate or severe valve lesions, even if asymptomatic.

-Two kinds of valve prosthesis are used:
+For replacement, two kinds of valve prosthesis are used:

 Women of childbearing age who require valve replacement and plan to become pregnant must balance the teratogenic risk due to warfarin when mechanical valves are used against the risk of accelerated valve deterioration when bioprosthetic valves are used.
 Teratogenic risks can be reduced by use of heparin instead of warfarin in the first 12 wk and last 2 wk of the pregnancy, but management is difficult and careful discussion is required before surgery.

-Last full review/revision November 2012 by Guy P. Armstrong, MD
+Last full review/revision July 2014 by Guy P. Armstrong, MD

-Content last modified May 2013
+Content last modified July 2014